Subject Source: Library of Congress Subject Headings

 Identifier: UA 6.045

-Scope and Contents The papers of Bruce A. McConachie include a signed typescript of "Goin' Home to Freedom," McConachie's adaptation of Uncle Tom's Cabin (Acc.
+Scope and Contents Signed typescript of "Goin' Home to Freedom," McConachie's adaptation of Uncle Tom's Cabin (Acc.
 1986.013).
-The collection also includes correspondence, student references, teaching evaluations, a draft and offprints of "Goin' Home to Freedom" (Acc.
+Correspondence, student references, teaching evaluations, a draft and offprints of "Goin' Home to Freedom" (Acc.
 1999.016).